 In addition, we have a strong position on firefighter's psychological, emotional and physical wellness and have established a peer to peer team and we have added two chaplains to provide support to firefighters.
 We are working to reduce chemical/carcinogen exposures to firefighters and provide procedures for decon, rehab and gear cleaning.
+To assist with these goals, we are researching services that will conduct health evaluations.
 All of these initiatives will have a positive effect on the health and safety of firefighters.
-To further our goals, we have joined the Regional and State Collaborative Health and Safety Committee as well as partnered with the University of Miami for firefighter cancer research.
+To further our goals, we have joined the Regional Collaborative Health and Safety Committee as well as partnered with the University of Miami for firefighter cancer research.